su - asynchronous serial port driver

 See attributes(7) for descriptions of the following attributes:

 The su driver keeps track of various warning and error conditions using kstat counters.
 The output of the kstat su command provides kstat counters.
 The counters and their meaning follow:

 The internal chip FIFO received more data than it could handle.
-This indicates that the Solaris operating environment was not servicing data interrupts fast enough possibly due to a system with too many interrupts or a data line with a data rate that is too high.
+This indicates that the Solaris operating system was not servicing data interrupts fast enough, possibly due to a system with too many interrupts or a data line with a data rate that is too high.

 The su module was unable to store data it removed from the chips internal FIFO into a software buffer.
 The user process is not reading data fast enough, possibly due to an overloaded system.
 If possible, the application should enable flow control (either CTSRTS or XONXOFF) to allow the driver to backpressure the remote system when the local buffers fill up.